Roadmap to getting started

 Log on to an HTCondor HTC Access Point

-For security purposes, every CHTC user is required to be connected to either a University of Wisconsin internet network or campus VPN and to use two-factor authentication when logging in to your HTC access point (also called a "submit server").
+For security purposes, every CHTC user is required to be connected to either a University of Wisconsin internet network or campus VPN and to use two-factor authentication when logging in.

 Step Three